 From Lopka, the terrain becomes exceedingly dense with foliage as rhododendron woods cover the trail.
 On your way to Chumling, you will be in the company of the Ganesh Himal (7422m), the Shringi Peak (7161m), and the Buddha Himal as they tower over the landscape quite magnificently.
 After about 4 hours of trekking through the pastures and the forest, you will reach Chumling.
 Overnight stay at the guesthouse at Chumling.

 The trekking trail is levelled today, going through the green pastures and beneath tall cliffs.
-The view of the Hiunchuli Himal and the Ganesh Peak shadow over the ravines as you cross the river over suspension bridges.
+The view of the Hiunchuli Himal and the Ganesh Peak shadows over the ravines as you cross the river over suspension bridges.
 Finally, you will reach Chhokang Paro, a small settlement whose locals mainly rely on animal husbandry and farming for a living.
 Along the way, you can also see many mules and yaks grazing in the fields, with goats being herded by shepherds.
-Overnight stay at the guesthouse at Chhokang Paro.
+Overnight stay at the guesthouse in Chhokang Paro.

 From Chhokang Paro, you will be climbing up steep hills of the valley, going above 3,000 meters.
 It is a rather difficult trek, but with a slow and steady walk, you can overcome the altitude gain.
 Along the way, you will come across many stone cairns lined with prayer flags and decorated with red colours.
 Finally, you will reach the Nile, where you can enjoy the local culture and lifestyle.
-Overnight stay at the guesthouse at the Nile.
+Overnight stay at the guesthouse on the Nile.

 The settlement of the Nile and its surrounding environment resembles the Tibetan plateau a lot.
 Even the traditional rustic houses at the Nile are reminiscent of the customary Buddhist colours of red and white, much like the monasteries.
 After a short trek, you will reach the Mu Gompa.
 Situated at an altitude of 3,510 meters, the Mu Gompa houses religious books, including the Kyangyur, a life-size statue of Avalokiteshwara.
 Some of the most striking objects in the monastery are the statues of Buddha Amitabha.
 Overnight stay at the guesthouse.